charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 ##### More Testing
 - outcomes: what is tightly coupled code?
 - what is a pure function and how does it relate to TDD
+	-  pure functions have consisten output per input and have no side effects. pure functions necessary for testing bc you need to have the consistent results per inputs to be able to reliably test. and TDD encourages the writing of pure functions which are easier to refactor and extend
 - what is mocking and when should you use it and when shoud you limit it?

 - **what is an example of something that is tightly coupled?**